dgibbs64/HLSW-Fixes/README.md

 3. Make sure you have HLSW v1.4.0.5 installed (installer provided).

-4. Copy the contents of the hlsw to your HLSW directory.
+4. Copy the contents of the hlsw directory to your HLSW directory.

 C:\Program Files (x86)\HLSW